elangb/todo-app/README.md

-# 📝 Todo App Using useState
+# 📝 Todo App Using useState & Hooks
-## 📝 Todo App Using useState
+## 📝 Todo App Using useState & Hooks

 - Todo App Using React
 - Developed first with the Mobile First methodology, then for Dekstop.